official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 resolutions.
 If we do, we will find all our resolutions are dismissed by aggressors everywhere as mere words …

-171 UN General Assembly, ‘Fifty‑seventh session Friday 13 September 2002’ (A/57/PV.5).
+[^171]: UN General Assembly, ‘Fifty‑seventh session Friday 13 September 2002’ (A/57/PV.5).
-172 FCO News, 14 September 2002, ‘Security is not an option, it is a necessity – Straw (14/09/02)’.
+[^172]: FCO News, 14 September 2002, ‘Security is not an option, it is a necessity – Straw (14/09/02)’.

 190

-The Report of the Iraq Inquiry“There are times when hard choices have to be made.
+“There are times when hard choices have to be made.
 On Iraq, we have now reached such a moment.
 If we fail to deal with this challenge, the United Nations will be seriously weakened.
 And that would make the world a much more dangerous place.